Highpoint2000/webserver-scanner/README.md

 ![image](https://github.com/user-attachments/assets/0a327a52-39b7-4b97-8a8e-ec90c91e8cd6)

-## v3.9a (FMDX Connector compatible Version - HOTFIX)
+## v3.9b (DX-Alert compatible Version)

-- Control options for the [TEF Logger App](https://github.com/Highpoint2000/TEFLoggerApp) (v3.4) and [FMDX Connector](https://github.com/Highpoint2000/FMDXConnector) (v1.0) have been implemented
-- Corrected client status and the starting and stopping of autoscan mode
-- Fixed a bug in the unit of measurement switching
+- Necessary adjustments for using the screenshot function of the DX-Alert plugin

 ## Installation notes: